State Treasurer Folwell takes aim at Atrium-Wake Forest hospital combination

 All hospital combinations that reduce health care competition are “bad for North Carolina,” Folwell said.
 He added that, “the situation in Winston-Salem is a very serious situation.
 There will be more to come out about this.”
 He declined to expand on his comments.

 The matter emerged after the LGC staff noted that Atrium is expected to seek approval for $600 million bonds at the group’s January meeting.
-All state-backed debt issues require approval by the LGC, which has a nine-member board that is chaired by the state treasurer.
+All debt issues by N.C.-chartered municipal institutions require review by the LGC, which has a nine-member board that is chaired by the state treasurer.
+Atrium’s hospital bonds are not an obligation of state or local government, however, but instead rely solely on the institution’s finances.

 Atrium Health issued a statement responding to Folwell: